Skip to main content

 (E) How is the monthly benefit determined?

-Categorically eligible assistance groups shall have their level of benefits calculated using the method described in paragraphs (A) and (B) of rule 5101:4-4-39 of the Administrative Code using the assistance group's net monthly income.
+Categorically eligible assistance groups are to have their level of benefits calculated using the method described in paragraphs (A) and (B) of rule 5101:4-4-39 of the Administrative Code using the assistance group's net monthly income.

 (F) How is a potentially categorically eligible assistance group handled?